apollographql/apollo-client/.changeset/nervous-tomatoes-act.md

 "@apollo/client": patch
 ---

-Adds support for multipart subscriptions in `HTTPLink`.
+Adds support for multipart subscriptions in `HttpLink`.